Current News and Collaborations (last updated 2 July, 2008)

 Digital Himalaya Project at Cornell University

 As of the beginning of October, 2002, Mark Turin is based at Cornell University in the United States.
 While formally appointed to the Department of Anthropology at Cornell, Turin will spend much of his time consulting and working with a team of experts at CIDC (Cornell Institute for Digital Collections) based in the Kroch Library.
 Having secured federal funding through a joint application with THDL, Turin is now preparing to migrate many of the historical and visual data sets held by Digital Himalaya into the structures designed and implemented by David Germano's Tibetan and Himalayan Digital Library team at the University of Virginia.
-At the beginning of October, Turin was in Cambridge to deliver a lecture on new visual media in anthropology.
-The lecture can be read online here.
 On the weekend of October 25-26, 2002, Sara Shneiderman and Mark Turin gave a joint presentation on the Digital Himalaya Project at the New York Conference on Asian Studies (NYCAS) held at Skidmore College, Saratoga Springs, NY.

 THDL receives three years of US Federal funding